assen-totin/cdn/README.md

-# Concept
+# Concepts

-The module implements an optimised, custom delivery of authorised content (e.g., user files etc.).
-Using it is as easy as making a `GET`, `POST` or `DELETE` HTTP request.
+This is an Nginx module that implements optimised custom delivery of content with possible access authorisation (e.g., user files etc.).
+Using it is as easy as making a `GET`, `POST`, `PUT` or `DELETE` HTTP request.

 The module performs all tasks needed to manage the content: upload, download and delete.
-You may still implement the uploads and deletions yourself if preferred (e.g. if a custom post-processing of uploaded files like thumbnail generation is required); the CDN may be put in read-only mode in this case.
+One may still implement the uploads and deletions outside this module if desired (e.g. if custom post-processing of uploaded files like thumbnail generation is required); the CDN may be put in read-only mode in such case.

-Each file request for must be authorised before served.
-Authorisation is handled by an external body to which the module connects.
-The authorisation body should return some file metadata for an approved download.

-The business logic for authorisation consists of three main elements:

-- Authorisation method: we support JWT, session ID  and transparent (completely offloaded)
-- Request type: specifies the format of the request that will be sent to the external authorisation body; we support SQL, JSON, XML and Mongo.
-- Transport type: specifies how to connect to the external authorisation body; we support MySQL, PostgreSQL, Oracle, Mongo, Redis, Internal, HTTP, TCP and Unix domain socket.
+Various methods of authorisation, both internal and external, are available.
+It is also possible to use the CDN without authorisation (e.g., for public content).

+Multuple CDN nodes may be connected to each other to form the desired replication topology (e.g. star, full mesh etc.).

+The CDN URL for a file will be similar to `http://cdn.example.com/file-id`.
+The file ID consists of 16 letters and numbers, followed by a dot and an integer.
+A second dot and a short extension may be present if the file is a part of a pack of files (see below).

 # Initialise

 To create a blank filesystem storage, use `bin/mkcdn.sh`.

+Several parameters pay be passed to this tool:
+- `depth`: the depth of the directory tree (i.e. the number of nested levels with 16 subdirectories per level); for 50-100 million files or less, depth of 4 is usually sufficient; for larger instances, depths of 5 or 6 may be preferable.
+- `root`: the apex of the directory tree
+- `user`: the name of the system user that will be made the owner of the directories (usually the account under which Nginx runs).
+- `group`: the name of the system group that will be set for the directories (usually the primary group under which Nginx runs).

+Note that depth is mostly for admin's convenience and is not related to the actual number of files the CDN may store (for which there is no hard limit); for example, a depth of 4 means that with 10 million files, there will be about 150 files per directory.

 # Nginx configuration